 Other substances on list commonly occur in water in its natural state.
 For instance, ammonia (NH3) is a by-product of both human and fish metabolism, and is discharged into water when humans wash sweat from their hands, and by fish when they respire through their gills.
 Some of the substances on the list-arsenic, copper, selenium, silver, and zinc-are naturally present in water in various areas of the state.
-For instance, in Juneau the drinking water system has naturally occurring arsenic, but at levels below the regulatory standard.
+For instance, magnitude, are provisions that prohibit use of land and water, and thus are prohibited allocations of such land and water.
+On the other hand, provisions that prohibit discharges that cause adverse effects to land and water are permissible regulation.
+With this "harm v. use" standard in mind, we consider the three standards of the bill.